Vacation rentals in Palomar Mountain

 Originally inhabited by many local Indigenous groups, most notably the Luiseño peoples, Palomar Mountain is now an unincorporated community renowned for its abundant opportunities for outdoor adventure.
 The Palomar Mountain State Park hosts various recreational activities, including hiking and fishing.
 For wildlife viewing, Palomar Mountain is second to none.
 Bobcats, coyotes, hawks, mule deer, and woodpeckers all have stable populations and live amongst the trails and woodland meadows.
 One of the more unique draws to the area is the Palomar Observatory, an astronomical research center run by the California Institute of Technology that is open to the public, with tours and lectures from prominent scientists available year-round, weather permitting.

-Top things to do in Palomar Mountain
+What are the top things to do in Palomar Mountain?

 The Weir Trail